 W444 – CX-One FA Integrated Tool Package Setup Manual – Provides an overview of the CX-One FA Integrated Tool and installation procedures.

 W445 – CX-Integrator Operation Manual – Describes CX-Integrator operating procedures and provides information on network configurations.

 W344 – CX-Protocol Operation Manual – Provides information on procedures for creating protocol macros.
 (Communication Sequences)

 All modes of the CP1H include the following I/O features:

 – 8 Interrupt Inputs – Instructions are automatically executed when the input is activated.
 This will interrupt the current scan, execute the logic in the interrupt routine, and then return to the regular scan.

-– 8 Quick Response Inputs – This is required when your signals into the controller are quicker then the scan of the PLC.
+– 8 Quick Response Inputs – This is required when your signals into the controller are quicker than the scan of the PLC.
 These inputs can read signal inputs as quickly as 30 microseconds.

 – 4 High-Speed Counter – 100 kHz single-phase inputs from encoders can be inputted directly to the CPU of the CP1H.